Psychometric tests

 do not agree at all 1 2 3 4 5 6 7 agree completely

-To calculate a mean authoritarianism scores on the above 8 scales are first added up and then the sum is divided by 8.
+To calculate a mean authoritarianism score, responses on the above 8 scales are first added up and that sum is then divided by 8.